prachivpardeshi7/RAG_Chatbot_with_Faiss/README.md

 2.Create a virtual environment and activate it:<br>
 python -m venv venv<br>
-source venv/bin/activate   # For Linux/Mac
+source venv/bin/activate   # For Linux/Mac <br>
-venv\Scripts\activate      # For Windows
+venv\Scripts\activate      # For Windows < <br>

-3.Install dependencies:
+3.Install dependencies: <br>
-pip install -r requirements.txt
+pip install -r requirements.txt <br>

-4.Add your API keys in .env file:
+4.Add your API keys in .env file:  <br>
-GROQ_API_KEY=your_groq_api_key
+GROQ_API_KEY=your_groq_api_key  <br>

 ## Usage

-   1.Add your documents inside the data/ folder.
+   1.Add your documents inside the data/ folder. <br>
-   2.Run the chatbot:python -m streamlit run app.py
+   2.Run the chatbot:python -m streamlit run app.py <br>
-   3.Enter your query and get answers with cited sources.
+   3.Enter your query and get answers with cited sources. <br>
-      Eg: Enter your query: What is the objective of the HR policy?
+      Eg: Enter your query: What is the objective of the HR policy? <br>
-          Answer: The objective of the HR policy is to provide support to employees through continuity, communication, orientation, and mentoring.
+          Answer: The objective of the HR policy is to provide support to employees through continuity, communication, orientation, and mentoring. <br>